webpack/webpack/README.md

 * bundle CommonJs modules for browser
 * reuse server-side code (node.js) on client-side
-* create multiple files which are loaded on demand (faster page load in big webapps)
+* create multiple files which are loaded on demand (faster page load in big webapps or on mobile connections)
-* dependencies managed for you, on compile time
+* dependencies managed for you, on compile time (no resolution on runtime needed)

 ## Goals

+* make node.js and browser development similar
-* minimize code size
+* minimize code size (mobile connection)
  * minimize code size on inital download
  * download code only on demand
-* hide development details, like module names and folder structure
-* require minimal configuration
+* require minimal configuration, but offer a maximum
  * load polyfills for node-specific things if used
  * offer replacements for node buildin libaries